Tuesday, January 24, 2012

 18x24" - oil on stretched canvas

 Here's the screen capture that became my source photo for this painting.
 It's easy to see I've made a lot of changes, starting with the widesecreen format!
-But overall I think they improved the composition and provided for more excitement in the finished work.
+But overall I think the changes have improved the composition and provided for more excitement in the finished work.

 Email the artist at: khwitmer@juno.com